Recreating (and advancing) pk’s censored domains: Macroinformation.org & Knatz.com / Teaching / Society / Social Order / Civilization / Justice /

-Of course the US has no business pardoning Jack Johnson: the US had no business ever interferring with him in any way: any more than it had any business interfering with me: arresting me, jailing me, censoring me: any more than it ever had of putting me in school, seeing that I wasn’t published, was fired … was a pariah …
+Of course the US has no business pardoning Jack Johnson: the US had no business ever interferring with him in any way: any more than it had any business interfering with me: arresting me, jailing me, censoring me: any more than it ever had of putting me in school, of seeing that I wasn’t published, that I was fired … that I was was a pariah …

 And JJ shouldn’t pardon the US.
 I don’t think Miles did.
 And I certainly don’t.

 But wisdom can’t apply in general until facts are knowable.
 That will come with God, and Judgment, or never.